amcginlay/concourse-getting-started/gcp/README.md

 # concourse-getting-started

-# What's the least I have to do to get Concourse running?
+# What's the absolute minimum I have to do to get Concourse running on GCP?

 ## Install

 ### Linux Install

-Install the GCP [gcloud](https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu utility.
+These instructions assume you're SSH'd into an Ubuntu jumpbox in your target GCP project as the `ubuntu` user.
+GCP Ubuntu installs _should_ have the GCP `gcloud` utility included as standard.

 ```
 sudo apt-get install unzip make ruby